CONCEALED PISTOL LICENSES – Updated September 2022

 * Any of the following crimes when committed by one family or household member against another, committed on or after July 1, 1993: assault in the fourth degree, coercion, stalking, reckless endangerment in the second degree, criminal trespass in the first degree, violation of the provisions of a protection order or no-contact order restraining the person or excluding the person from a residence.

-If you are renewing your CPL, complete the application form and return it to us by mail, with a copy of your driver’s license and current CPL, and a check or money order for $32 for a renewal or $42 for a late renewal (up to 90 days after your expiration date.
+If you are renewing your CPL, complete the application form and return it to us in person or by mail with a copy of your driver’s license and current CPL, and a check or money order for $32 for a renewal or $42 for a late renewal (up to 90 days after your expiration date.
 If it’s past 90 days, follow the instructions for an original license.)
 We will perform the necessary background checks and mail your renewed CPL to you.

 Renewals – $32